-The pits dug for using their materials in the construction of road embankment or canal banks are known as Borrow pits.
+The pits dug for using their materials in the construction of road embankments or canal banks are known as Borrow pits.

 When the amount of soil obtained from cutting is not enough to complete the road embankment or canal bank, extra earth is required.
 This extra earth is collected from the borrow pits.

-Borrow pits are dug to get required earth for the construction of road embankment and canal banks.
+Borrow pits are dug to get the required earth for the construction of road embankments and canal banks.

 Borrow pits in Canal

-In case of canal banks, Borrow pits may be constructed out of canal section or within the bed of the canal.
-Outside pits are not preferred because they can become mosquito breeding centres during rainfalls.
+In the case of canal banks, Borrow pits may be constructed out of the canal section or within the bed of the canal.
+Outside pits are not preferred because they can become mosquito breeding centers during rainfall.

 Borrow pits in Road

 In the case of road embankment, these pits are dug just outside the permanent land width.
 Borrow pits should be dug at least 5 m away from the toe of an embankment.